kunyora/kunyora-website/docs/kunyora_tutorial.md

 });
 ```

 The above code seems self explanatory.
 Looking through, you would notice that we pass two distinct methods.
-The `useBeforeRequest` method is a callback that `LasaClient` calls internally before performing a request.
+The `useBeforeRequest` method is a callback that `kunyora` calls internally before performing a request.
 You can set headers here, however make sure that you return the headers set in this case.
-The `useAfterResponse` method is a callback that `LasaClient` calls internally after a response object must have been gotten.
+The `useAfterResponse` method is a callback that `kunyora` calls internally after a response object must have been gotten.

-Please refer to the [Api reference]("lasaclient_api_reference.html") for a full overview of the methods and properties exposed by the `LasaClient` property
+Please refer to the [Api reference](kunyora_api_reference.md) for a full overview of the methods and properties exposed by the `KunyoraClient` property